The Credit Unit System

 - Minor Programme

-A coherent collection of 18 to 30 units in a discipline can constitute a Minor, and students can take up to two Minors according to their interest and orientation.
+In the new curriculum, a coherent collection of 18 to 30 units in a discipline can constitute a Minor, and students can take up to two Minors according to their interest and orientation.

 - Double Major